RyanDC1/RAG_PDF-content-retrieval-tool/readme.md

   RAG - PDF content retrieval
 </h1>

-A RAG (Retrieval Augmented Generation) based Q&A tool for context based content retrieval using the Gemini API in Python.
+A RAG (Retrieval Augmented Generation) Q&A search tool for context based content retrieval using the Gemini API in Python.

 ## Screenshots
 <div>